 Once a neobank has obtained a banking license, it must then comply with all the regulations that apply to banks.
 These include regulations on anti-money laundering (AML), countering the financing of terrorism (CFT), and know-your-customer (KYC) requirements.

 Neobanks must also comply with prudential requirements, such as capital requirements and liquidity requirements.
 Prudential requirements are designed to ensure that banks are sound and stable, and able to withstand financial shocks.
 In order to comply with all these requirements, neobanks must have robust risk management systems and processes in place.
 They must also have a dedicated compliance function that is responsible for ensuring that the bank complies with all applicable regulations.

-When it comes to neobanking, security is of the utmost importance.
+When it comes to neobanking, security for fintech is of the utmost importance.
 Neobanks hold sensitive customer data, so they must take extensive measures to protect that data.
 One way to do this is to encrypt all data stored on the neobank's servers.
 Another way to protect data is by using two-factor authentication for all login attempts.

 In addition to data protection, neobanks must also have robust security measures in place to prevent cyber attacks.
 They should have a team of security experts who are constantly monitoring the neobank's systems for any potential threats.
 They should also have a plan in place for how to deal with a security breach one were to occur.

 When it comes to neobank development, there are a few key features that your mobile app will need in order to be successful.
 First and foremost, you'll need to have a robust back-end infrastructure in place in order to support all of the transactions that will take place on your platform.

 Additionally, you'll need to make sure that your fintech app is highly secure, as you'll be dealing with sensitive financial information.
 Finally, you'll need to have a user-friendly interface that is easy for customers to navigate.
 And to help you with that, our experts in neobanks app development shared a proven tech stack for building neobank apps.